kdave/btrfsmaintenance/README.md

 __Description:__ Scrub operation reads all data and metadata from the devices and verifies the checksums.
-It's not mandatory, but may point out problems with faulty hardware early as it touches data that might not be in use and bitrot.
+It's not mandatory, but may point out problems with faulty hardware early as it touches data that might not be in use and bit rot.

-If thre's a redundancy of data/metadata, ie. the *DUP* or *RAID1/5/6* profiles, scrub is able to repair the data autmatically if there's a good copy available.
+If there's a redundancy of data/metadata, ie. the *DUP* or *RAID1/5/6* profiles, scrub is able to repair the data automatically if there's a good copy available.

 __Impact when active:__ Intense read operations take place and may slow down or block other filesystem activies, possibly only for short periods.